Towards Lehel's conjecture for 4-uniform tight cycles: Hypergraph regularity

 We first explain the main ideas of the proof.
-We would like to find a regular slice for $G' = G[\bigcup_{i \in [t]} W_i]$ to then apply \cref{lem:cycle}.
-The issue is that not all vertex classes in $G'$ have the same size.
+We would like to find a regular slice for $G' = G[\bigcup_{i \in [t]} W_i]$ so that we can then apply \cref{lem:cycle} to~$G'$.
+The issue is that not all vertex classes in~$G'$ have the same size.
 To get around this we take a refinement of the original partition and use \cref{prop:split} to find a new regular slice with that ground partition.
 The reduced graph for this new regular slice will be a blow up of the original reduced graph.
 We can find a corresponding tightly connected matching in this new reduced graph.
 Then we simply apply \cref{lem:cycle}.

 \begin{proof}[Proof of \cref{lem:main}] Let~$m= n/t$ and $\m = \lfloor \eps'm/2 \rfloor$.
 For each $i \in [t]$, let $\widetilde{V}_i \subseteq V_i$ such that $\m \mid \s{\widetilde{V}_i}$ and $\s{V_i \setminus \widetilde{V}_i} \leq \eps'm/2$.
 By \cref{regrestriction}, $\mathcal{J}[\widetilde{V}_1, \dots, \widetilde{V}_t]$ is $(\cdot, \cdot, \sqrt{\eps})$-equitable with density vector $(d_{k-1}, \dots, d_2)$.
 Let $N = \lfloor m/ \m\rfloor$ and, for each $i \in [t]$, let $N_i = \lfloor ((1- 3\eps')\varphi(V_i) + \eps')N\rfloor \leq \lfloor \s{W_i}/\m \rfloor$.
 For each $i \in [t]$, let $V_{i,1}, \dots, V_{i,N}$ be an equipartition of $\widetilde{V}_i$ such that $V_{i,1}, \dots, V_{i,N_i} \subseteq W_i$.
 Let $\widetilde{W} = \{V_{i,j} \colon i \in [t], j \in [N_i]\}$ and $\widetilde{t} = \s{\widetilde{W}}$.
 By \cref{prop:split}, there exists a $(\cdot, \cdot, \eps^{1/4})$-equitable $(k-1)$-complex $\mathcal{J}^*$ with density vector $(d_{k-1}, \dots, d_2)$ and ground partition $\{V_{i,j} \colon i \in [t], j \in [N]\}$ such that $\mathcal{J}[\widetilde{V}_1, \dots, \widetilde{V}_t] = \mathcal{J}^*[\widetilde{V}_1, \dots, \widetilde{V}_t]$.
-Let $\J = \mathcal{J}_{\widetilde{W}}^*$, that is $\J$ is the $(k-1)$-complex contained in $\mathcal{J}^*$ induced by the vertex classes in $\widetilde{W}$.
+Let $\J = \mathcal{J}_{\widetilde{W}}^*$, that is~$\J$ is the $(k-1)$-complex contained in $\mathcal{J}^*$ induced by the vertex classes in $\widetilde{W}$.

 Let $\widetilde{G}$ be the subgraph of $G[\bigcup \widetilde{W}]$ obtained by removing all edges contained in $k$-tuples of density less than~$d_k$ and in irregular $k$-tuples.
 We show that~$\J$ is a regular slice for $\widetilde{G}$.
 Let~$X$ be a set of~$k$ clusters of~$\J$.
 If the~$k$ clusters in~$X$ are all contained in distinct clusters of $\mathcal{J}$ that form a regular $k$-tuple of density at least~$d_k$, then let~$Y$ denote the $k$-set of these clusters.
 Note that $(G \cup \mathcal{J})[Y]$ is $((d, d_{k-1},\dots,d_2), \eps_k, \eps, r)$-regular, for some $d \geq d_k -\eps_k$, and thus, by \cref{regrestriction}, $(\widetilde{G} \cup \J)[X]$ is $((d,d_{k-1}, \dots, d_2), \sqrt{\eps_k}, \sqrt{\eps}, r)$-regular.
 Hence $\widetilde{G}$ is $(d,\sqrt{\eps_k},r)$-regular with respect to $(\J_{X^<})^{(k-1)}$.
 Note that, for all other $k$-sets of clusters~$X$, the $k$-partite subgraph of $\widetilde{G}$ induced by the clusters in~$X$ is empty.
 For these $k$-sets of clusters, $\widetilde{G}$ is $(0,\sqrt{\eps_k},r)$-regular with respect to the polyad $(\J_{X^<})^{(k-1)}$.
 Thus~$\J$ is a $(\cdot, \cdot, \sqrt{\eps_k}, \eps^{1/4},r)$-regular slice for $\widetilde{G}$.